Qatif: Economy

 Saudi Aramco (the Saudi national oil company) completed the development of the Qatif Project in October 2004, comprising facilities to produce, process and transport 500000 oilbbl/d of blended Arabian light crude oil from the Qatif field and 300000 oilbbl/d of Arabian medium crude oil from the offshore Abu Sa'fah field (total 800000 oilbbl/d), plus 370 e6cuft/d of associated gas.

 Qatifi people are likely to work in the oil industry (Saudi Aramco, Schlumberger, Halliburton and Baker Hughes).
 Some of the employees have moved to Dhahran, where these companies are located, but the majority still reside in Qatif and go to Dhahran by cars or Saudi Aramco buses in about 50 minutes' journey.
-Others work in Aramco refineries in Ras Tanura. and others work in the petrochemical companies in Jubail (80 km from Qatif), some go everyday and some have moved to Jubail.
+Others work in Aramco refineries in Ras Tanura. and others work in the petrochemical companies in Jubail (80 km from Qatif), some go every day and some have moved to Jubail.
 SABIC is the largest employer in Qatif, However, some Qatifi are also working in other oil, petrochemical, and engineering companies located in Dhahran, Khobar, Dammam, Ras Tanura, or Jubail.
 Some of Qatifi people work in public services, health care and education.

 The Qatif coastline is rich with shrimp and many varieties of fish.
 Qatif Fish Market is the largest in the Middle East.
 Qatif villages are known to have many date palms and other fruits.

 On 8 March 2020 Qatif was put into lockdown by Saudi Arabia until 29 April 2020 because of cases of COVID-19.

 Education

-There are several educational facilities built by the government and Saudi Aramco for all age levels, starting from first grade in elementary school to secondary school.
-Most of the schools are public (government owned) but there are some private schools as well.